Tau-Zhou/Tau-Zhou.github.io/_pages/about.md

 I am currently an assistant professor at Hunan University, School of Mathematics.
 I recieved my Ph.D. in 2023 from Academy of Mathematics and Systems Science, Chinese Academy of Sciences, in Mathematics under the supervision of [Jialin Hong](http://www.cc.ac.cn/staff/hjl.html).
 My email address is: zt@lsec.cc.ac.cn

-My research interests are probability theory with focus on interactions with statistical physics, theory of computer science and statistical inference: random walks, Gaussian processes, random constraint satisfaction problems, random planar geometry, spin models, random Schrodinger operators, network recovery problems, etc.
+My research interests are probability theory with focus on ergodicity, probability limit theorems (LDP, CLT, LLN), hitting probabilities, normal approximate and Stein method, etc.

 News
 ======